 Taking nursing to the next level with a Foundation Degree Apprenticeship

-More than 50 healthcare staff have started a new Nursing Associate Foundation Degree Apprenticeship at the University of Wolverhampton.
+More than 30 healthcare staff have taken the next step to becoming a nurse by started a Nursing Associate Foundation Degree Apprenticeship at the University of Wolverhampton.

 The role of a Nursing Associate aims to bridge the gap between healthcare support workers and registered nurses, enabling nurses to spend more time on clinical duties and take more of a lead in decisions about patient care.

-The first cohort of Nursing Associate Foundation Degree Apprentices attended induction days at the University’s Walsall Campus during National Apprenticeship Week (5-9 March 2018).
+The latest cohort of Nursing Associate Foundation Degree Apprentices attended induction days at the University’s Walsall Campus during National Apprenticeship Week (4-8 March 2019).

-The Apprentices are from a variety of healthcare settings and NHS trusts within the West Midlands, namely, the Walsall NHS Trust, Dudley Hospitals NHS Trust, Shrewsbury and Telford NHS Trust, The Royal Wolverhampton NHS Trust and Burton Hospitals NHS trust.
-There are also Apprentices from independent health organisations within the region, such as Compton Hospice and Virgin Care.
+The 36 Apprentices are from a variety of healthcare settings and NHS trusts within the West Midlands, including the Walsall NHS Trust, Dudley NHS Trust, Black Country Partners, Sandwell and West Birmingham Acute NHS Trust and Sandwell and West Birmingham CCG.
+There are also Apprentices from independent health organisations, such as BMI Healthcare.

 The Nursing Associate will play a key part within the multi-disciplinary workforce that is needed to respond to the future needs of the public and patients, and play an important role in expanding the healthcare workforce.
 Nursing Associate Apprentices will be highly trained, and work alongside healthcare support workers and qualified nurses focusing on the provision of quality patient care.

-The University offers Higher and Degree Apprenticeships in Chartered Management (CMDA), Higher Apprenticeship in Construction Management with pathways for Civil Engineering, Built Environment and Architecture, Chartered Surveying, Chartered Legal Executive and Healthcare Science Practitioner Degree Apprenticeships.
+As well as the Nursing Associate Degree Apprenticeship, the University offers Higher and Degree Apprenticeships in Chartered Management (CMDA), Higher Apprenticeship in Construction Management with pathways for Civil Engineering & Built Environment, Chartered Surveyor, Chartered Legal Executive, Manufacturing Engineer, Design & Development Engineer, Civil Engineering, Nursing Degree Apprenticeship, Postgraduate Teaching, Digital and Technology Solutions Professional and Healthcare Science Practitioner (Respiratory & Sleep Physiology or Cardiac Physiology) Degree Apprenticeships.

-Future Higher and Degree Apprenticeships will include Digital Technologies, Manufacturing Engineering, Product Design & Engineer, Civil Engineering, Policing, Social Work, Nursing and Paramedic Degree Apprenticeships.
+Future Higher/Degree Apprenticeships will include Policing, Social Work, Building Control, Laboratory Science and Paramedic Degree Apprenticeships.

-Over 150 apprentices are already studying for Higher and Degree level qualifications at the University.
+There are over 450 apprentices are already studying for Higher and Degree level qualifications at the University, which works with approximately 150 employers.

 For more information please contact the Media Relations Office on 01902 32 2736 or 01902 518647.